deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 I needed to find all of the Azure `Cloud service (classic)` resources that we had in our organization, since that service is [being retired on August 31, 2024](https://azure.microsoft.com/en-ca/updates/cloud-services-retirement-announcement/).
 Unfortunately, the Azure portal does not let you simply filter or search for resources of that type, so I had to find another way.

+Spoiler: I show how to find them in the Azure Resource Graph Explorer section below.

 ## Ways to explore your Azure resources

 It is important to note that all of the approaches below require you to have access to the Azure subscription you want to explore.